 3D printing is currently available at no charge for Penn students, faculty and staff.

-When you are ready to submit your print request, please visit this page to fill out the form and attach your .stl file: https://faq.library.upenn.edu/ec
+When you are ready to submit your print request, please visit Penn Libraries' 3D Printing Page to complete the request form and submit your stl file.

 After we have reviewed your file to ensure that it will print correctly, we will get back to you with an estimated printing duration and pickup time.
 We will do our best to print your object as soon as possible, but many people are interested in the printers and there may be delays so we appreciate your patience.